nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 The first step is to reference your existing GIT Repository as an artifact in your CD Pipeline.
 In this case, you need to reference the GIT Repository that has all the DSC Configuration files source controlled.

 You can then provision an Azure Storage Account with a container that can hold the DSC Packages.
-The snippet below is a resource for an ARM Template that provisions an storage account:
+The snippet below is a resource for an ARM Template that provisions a storage account:

 ```yaml
 {